Black witches - True Blood

 There are so many retellings and depictions of L. Frank Baum’s stories and characters; but there is only one that shows the indomitable actresses Lena Horne and Dee Dee Bridgewater as Glinda The Good Witch of the South.

-Horne starred in the 1978 film and Bridgewater in the 1983 Broadway musical version of The Wiz.
+Bridgewater starred in the original 1975 Broadway musical and Horne starred in the 1978 film adaptation of The Wiz.
 Glinda makes a brief but powerful appearance toward the end of the story; singing to Dorothy passionately that the place she seeks to be was with her all along if only she believes in herself — and of course, clicks her heels three times.

 Glinda is fabulous, elegant, and powerful.
 She serves as the antithesis of her sister Evilene, the Wicked Witch of the West.
 Evilene didn’t make our list on her own because we want to show positive images of witchiness; but you certainly won’t forget her